Finished Basement Code Requirements: A Complete Guide

 Insulation

-Codes for insulation may vary by location.
-Northern parts of the United States require insulation with higher R-values than southern states.
-Some warmer locations do not require insulation.
+Building codes for basement insulation vary by location.
+Northern parts of the United States require insulation with higher R-values than southern states to combat lower temperatures.
+Some warmer locations may not require insulation at all.
 When finishing a basement, you can use a few different kinds of insulation on the walls, including:

 • Spray foam